MohamadHarastani/TemplateLearning/README.md

 # TemplateLearning
-Template Learning: Cryo-ET Particle-picking by Training Deep Learning on Templates via Domain Randomization
+Template Learning: Deep Learning with Domain Randomization for Particle Picking in Cryo-Electron Tomography

 ## Software